JFLarvoire/SysToolsLib/Tcl/README.md

     All modern Linux distributions already include Tcl and Expect interpreters.

-    - Copy the scripts into a directory in you path.
+    - Copy the scripts into a directory in your path.
 For example: /usr/local/bin
     - Make sure they're executable: chmod +x /usr/local/bin/*.tcl
     - Remove the .tcl extensions, so that they can be invoked with just their base name.
     - Some scripts depend on external packages for some of their features.